 There are two very powerful tools game programmers often utilize to build games: Unity and Unreal Engine.
 These development platforms allow game developers to create real-time interactive 2D & 3D games with out-of-this-world graphics.
 Therefore they are important for anyone looking to have a career in this field.

 As a developer, you will need to develop both soft and hard skills.
-Though knowledge of programming languages such as C & C++ is a must, being a team player, a creative problem-solver, able to work long hours and under pressure are things employers place as much importance on when hiring a candidate.
+Though knowledge of programming languages such as C & C++ is a must, being a team player, a creative problem-solver, and able to work long hours and under pressure are things employers place as much importance on when hiring a candidate.

 But what does it take to become a game developer?